-- Scholarships for STEM majors from select Bridge Universities including Lafayette College, Olin College, Smith College, Union College, and Wellesley College.
-Bridge University students receive 20 percent tuition scholarships and are eligible for $1,000 merit scholarships when they submit optional quantitative GRE scores of 164 or higher.
+- Scholarships for STEM majors from select Bridge Universities: Incoming MSDS students who earned bachelor’s degrees at Lafayette College, Olin College, Smith College, Union College, and Wellesley College receive 20 percent tuition scholarships.

 - Yellow Ribbon Scholarships of $5,000 annually for veterans enrolled in the School of Engineering.